 The pros and cons of a business partnership can be:

-Understanding the advantages and disadvantages of forming a partnership can help you better understand how a business partnership works and decide if it is the most beneficial structure for your organization.
+Understanding the advantages and disadvantages of forming a partnership can help you better understand how a firm partnership works and decide if it is the most beneficial structure for your organisation.

 Stronger financial position: The ability to pool resources can provide your business with more capital and new investors while making it easier for your business to borrow money.
 Sharing business expenses with partners helps save more than going it alone.